Bowhza/Lokit/readme.md

 # Lokit

-This is a password generator and password vault project made in python using a cryptography library.
-The program currently only runs in the terminal but will eventually have a GUI.
+Lokit is a password generator and password vault project made in python using bcrypt, cryptography, sqlite3, and flask.
+This is the GUI update test branch that will be merged to main in the future.

 ## Authors